bossm8/portfoli.go/README.md

 ### Build from Source

+Get started easily by pulling this repository and running `make run`, this will start the portfolio with the example configuration (go is required).

-Pull this repository and build the portfoli-go binary with `make build`, then use the help message to see available options:
+The portfoli-go binary can be built with `make build`, then use the help message to see available options:

 ```bash